capprogram/2021bootcamp/basic_data_analysis_tutorial/python-data-analysis.md

 ## Part I: Installation of Anaconda

-See installation instructions for your [personal laptop](https://github.com/capprogram/2017bootcamp-general/blob/master/python-setup-laptop.md) or a [department workstation](https://github.com/capprogram/2017bootcamp-general/blob/master/python-setup-linux.md).
+See installation instructions for your [personal laptop](https://github.com/capprogram/2017bootcamp-general/blob/master/python-setup-laptop.md).
 Make sure to install Python 3.0 or higher.

 ## Part II: Getting Started and Recording Your Work